Adama Jarjue

-Adama Jarjue (born 12 December 1997) is a Gambian football midfielder playing for FK Sloga Kraljevo, after playing for FK Zlatibor Čajetina in the Serbian SuperLiga.
+Adama Jarjue (born 12 December 1997) is a Gambian football midfielder playing for Montenegrin second-tier side Grbalj.

 Club career

 He played with Gambian local top-league side Gamtel FC until he signed with newly promoted Serbian top-league side FK Zlatibor Čajetina in summer 2020.

 International career

 By September 2015 he was already part of the Gambia national under-20 football team.

 He was part of the Gambia national under-23 football team on May 17, 2018, in a game against Morocco.

 He was an unused substitute in a Gambia national football team game against Nigeria on June 5, 2021.